MarionBWeinzierl/RS-EDI/Resource_Links.md

 **Gender representation cues labels of hard and soft sciences** [paper](https://www.sciencedirect.com/science/article/pii/S0022103121001372)

+**Evidence for Teaching Practices that Broaden Participation for Women in Computing**[paper](https://dl.acm.org/doi/10.1145/3502870.3506568)

 # EDI Strategy and Best Practices in General

 **What Works: Evidence-Based Ideas to Increase Diversity, Equity, and Inclusion in the Workplace** [report](https://www.umass.edu/employmentequity/what-works-evidence-based-ideas-increase-diversity-equity-and-inclusion-workplace)